 - Round it out with some familiar foods like pretzel, crackers, and cheese or nuts.

 - You could also serve a fruit-based platter with a yogurt- or cream cheese-based fruit dip.

-Snack Platter #3: If you think your kids need more protein…
+Kids Snack Plate #3: If you think your kid needs more protein…

 - Include protein-rich items like slices of rolled-up deli meat, edamame, cheese cubes

 - Nut or seed butters contain protein and are perfect for dunking crackers and apple slices.

 The Snack Plate possibilities are truly endless, but I hope this inspires you to try your own combinations!